MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/instant-flows.md

 :::image type="content" source="../developer/media/power-automate-action-intro.png" alt-text="Shows the Automate action in the action bar with expanded actions.":::

-You can make the flow available from all pages that include the **Automate** action.
-Or, you can make the flow available in the **Automate** action only for a specific environment, company, or pages.
+You can make the flow available from all pages that include the **Automate** action group.
+Or, you can make the flow available in the **Automate** action group only for a specific environment, company, or pages.

 When run, the trigger will return information about the selected record.
 The connection between [!INCLUDE [prod_short](../includes/prod_short.md)] and Power Automate allows instant flows to:

 - Pass context or parameters to Power Automate​
   - Environment name, such as *PRODUCTION​*